ahoskins/poof/README.md

 Poof automates the process of starting up applications that comprise these setups.
 It's designed for Mac OS X, and currently does not work on other platforms.

 # installation

+from pip:

 `$ pip install poof`

+or from source:

+1. clone this
+2. cd into it
+3. $ pip install .

 Now `$ poof` will be available at the command line.